john-itcsolutions/cheirrs/README.md

 Also refer to any official docs on TensorFlow and its history, background and usage.

-## (In particular, visit either https://statlearning.com/ (the Authors' own website) - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  & download "An Introduction to Statistical Learning"; Gareth James et al.).
+## (In particular, visit either https://statlearning.com/ (the Authors' own website) - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  & download "An Introduction to Statistical Learning"; 2017.
+James, Witten, Hastie, Tibshirani).

 Read it slowly, carefully and repeatedly.
 This represents only the theoretical framework for the more general field of TensorFlow and Machine Learning.
 One develops, builds, trains, tests and finally deploys Machine Learning "models".

-## (For a more mathematical treatment you can obtain a copy of the Mother of Statistical Learning Texts at https://web.stanford.edu/~hastie/Papers/ESLII.pdf Elements of Statistical Learning 2nd Ed.
+## (For a more mathematical treatment you can obtain a copy of the Mother of Statistical Learning Texts at https://web.stanford.edu/~hastie/Papers/ESLII.pdf Elements of Statistical Learning 2nd Ed; 2008.
 Hastie, Tibshirani, Friedman)

 AI (Artificial Intelligence) includes further technical solutions to involve the results of the deployment of models in industrial and commercial production applications, to achieve economic and strategic benefits.
 _________________________________________________________________